 I work with traditionally decorative or ”female” materials as another means to celebrate these unknown, unsung women.

-One of these works was recently selected as a finalist in a North American-wide competition and exhibited at Phi Gallery in Montreal.
+One of these works was recently selected as a finalist in a North American-wide competition and exhibited at Centre Phi in Montreal.

 I studied Art and Art History at Colgate University as well as completed a masters in Educational Leadership with The George Washington University.
 I’ve taught art to all ages, from elementary school through to adulthood.